BrownDogGadgets/3D-Printed-Parts/Rover-NeoPixel-Holder/README.md

 # Rover NeoPixel Holder

-If you want to build your own Rover NeoPixel Holder you can 3D print the STL file, or use the SVG file to laser cut a single piece of 6mm acrylic or two pieces of 3mm acrylic.
+If you want to make your own Rover NeoPixel Holder you can 3D print the STL file, or use the SVG file to laser cut a single piece of 6mm acrylic or two pieces of 3mm acrylic.

 This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.